Boksburg explosion: Internal company investigations

 ISS, the company that sourced the driver on behalf of Infinite Transport, began an "internal and independent" investigation into the circumstances surrounding the explosion, which concluded on 29 December.
 It stated the driver had seven years of experience transporting hazardous substances, and that he "was not negligent and did everything in his power to alert people to the dangers of the situation".
 The company also said it would hand over the findings of its investigation to the authorities.
 The conclusions of the internal investigation were questioned by a former employee of the company that owned the truck.

 Another report, based on documentation provided to an external auditor commissioned by the owner of the truck, Infinite Transport, stated that the company was compliant with its legal obligations, however the conclusions of this report were dismissed by NUMSA leader Irvin Jim as a "ploy" by the trucking company to evade responsibility.

+An SABC news report in late May 2023 stated that the driver had been "cleared" of wrongdoing.
+A later report, in June 2023, indicated that prosecutors were deciding whether to charge the driver.